Shakyamuni Buddha Statue

 This Shakyamuni Buddha statue was hand crafted by the artisans of Patan Nepal.
 Therefore, the statue displays world class craftsmanship.
 The details of the robe Shakyamuni is wearing are hand sculpted and express intricate attention to detail.
 Additionally, the specialist who painted the face if one of the best in the business.

 Additional features of the Shakyamuni Buddha statue include the Ushnisha topknot, right turning hair coils, 3 neck lines and third eye of wisdom.
 Furthermore, the intricate engravings of the robe are 360° and also cover the back of the lotus pedestal.
-On the back of the pedestal there is a symbol of the Dharma wheel engraved in the center.
+The lotus flower is very symbolic in Buddhism because it projects the fruits of enlightenment.